Sunday trading loading consent

 N.B The high level of fine for illegal Sunday opening should be taken as an indication of the seriousness now shown towards this offence.

-- To make a complaint about a licensed or unlicensed service trader, please go to consumer complaints.
+- You can make a complaint about a licensed or unlicensed service trader or business by completing our online enquiry form.

 - For further information please contact our licensing team.

-Copies of the Sunday Trading Act 1994 and other legislation mentioned in this information leaflet can be purchased from Her Majesty's Stationery Office.
+Copies of the Sunday Trading Act 1994 and other legislation mentioned here can be purchased from Her Majesty's Stationery Office.

 A copy of the Sunday Trading Act 1994 can be inspected at the Health Safety and Licensing Division's offices.